Blurpledance/social-gaze/README.md

 1. At the start of the baseline period a digital input number is used to denote in the AcqKnowledge file when the exact start and stop time for the baseline period is.
 1. Upon completion of the baseline period, instructions for the task are displayed.
 1. Participants begin task.
-1. Before stimuli presentation, an fixation cross, acompanied by an orienting sound, appears for 250 ms.
+1. Before stimuli presentation, an fixation cross, accompanied by an orienting sound, appears for 250 ms.
 1. Stimuli are presented for 7 seconds at a time (4 seconds of video, 3 seconds of paused image).
-The appropriate DIN acompanies each stimuli and is recorded in the AcqKnowledge program.
+The appropriate DIN accompanies each stimuli and is recorded in the AcqKnowledge program.
 1. Inter-stimulus duration equals 8s (8.25 if not including fixation cross).
 1. After the presentation of all 48 stimuli in the first block, there is a 2 minute waiting period before the second block.
 1. The second block is presented (if the first was passive, the second is active.
 IF the first was majority EC, the second is majority NC).